-There were two (2) customer service inquires cataloged in CDTA's customer service database last year requiring any sort of language assistance (in these cases, Spanish) out of 3,963 (< 0.1%).
+There were no customer service inquires cataloged in CDTA's customer service database last year requiring any sort of language assistance (in these cases, Spanish) out of a total of 3,008.
 While CDTA has no formal tracking mechanism for cataloging visits to CDTA headquarters, there is no quantitative or qualitative evidence that LEP customers have arrived in person.
-Access to CDTA's Title VI web page was accessed 219 times between 01/01/16 and 12/31/16, although some of these visits would be from CDTA employees.
+Access to CDTA's Title VI web page was accessed 77 times between 01/01/19 and 12/31/19, although some of these visits would be from CDTA employees.
 CDTA Title VI webpage visitors viewed it for approximately two minutes on average.

 CDTA's ADA paratransit system, STAR, has a detailed database of client information, which is required because of the eligibility tracking requirements associated with the service (i.e., customers are not anonymous).
-65 customers in our database are flagged as "does not speak English" out of a total of 13,001 active clients (0.5%).
+81 customers in our database are flagged as "does not speak English" out of a total of 16,657 active clients (0.5%).
 There have been no requests for LEP related services for paratransit in the past three years (including applying for eligibility, making reservations, and communicating with drivers), most likely due to the fact that a caretaker (or relative) typically calls for reservations on behalf of a non-English-speaking client.
 Additionally, an English-speaking Personal Care Assistant (PCA) typically accompanies the client on his/her trip.
 Speaking English is NOT an eligibility requirement for paratransit service.